itterative/vllm-rocm/README.md

 ```

 ### Building from source
-Building the vllm images will take around 1-2h to build and over 20GB of space.
+Building the vllm images will take around 10-30m to build and around 30GB of space (of which ROCM alone takes over 28GB).
+In the future, I'll see if this can be reduced.

 Once you are done with building your image (and don't wish to rebuild it later on), you can run `podman image prune` in order to remove the intermediate build stage.
 This will free up some space. *This command will drop untagged images which are not used by any containers; you were warned.*